 Internship Program Summary/Instructions

-Because I receive many applications for internships for a small number of slots, the application process can be competitive.
+Because I receive many applications for internships, the application process can be competitive.
 As such, it is important that you provide a complete packet of application materials as outlined below.
 As part of the applicant review process, you may be asked to come in for a personal interview.

 - A short writing sample (college research paper is acceptable)